chujungeng/camera-roll/README.md

 - headless CMS with RESTful APIs written in Go
 - organizes pictures into albums and tags
 - JSON Web Token(JWT) based access control
-- OAuth for admin access, no password required (Not yet implemented)
+- OAuth for admin access, no password required

 ## Dependencies